Josan88/Electronic-Medication-Administration-Record/docs/PROPOSED_METHOD_SOLUTION.md

 ### 3.1.3 Administration Subsystem (Node-RED/PLC Interface)

-The Administration Subsystem executes on an edge computing device (IRIV EdgeAI CM5) running Node-RED, providing the bridge between the cloud platform and industrial automation hardware.
+The Administration Subsystem executes on an edge computing device (IRIV PiControl (CM5 Core)) running Node-RED, providing the bridge between the cloud platform and industrial automation hardware.
 The system communicates with PLCs/HMIs via **Modbus TCP** protocol on port 10502.

 **Modbus Register Mapping:**

+The specific register addresses used for patient identification and medication display are defined in **Table 2**.

+### Table 2: Modbus Register Map

 | Function                 | Operation | Register Type     | Address | Quantity | Description                                           |
 | ------------------------ | --------- | ----------------- | ------- | -------- | ----------------------------------------------------- |